Port of Boulogne-sur-Mer

 The Port of Boulogne-sur-Mer is a seaport located on the western coast of the Hauts-de-France region, on the edge of the Pas de Calais, the world's busiest strait for international shipping.
 It is France's leading fishing port, with a diversified fleet of almost 150 boats.
 It was also an important link port with England until the end of the 20th century.

-It became a “regional port” in 2007 as part of port decentralization.
+It became a “regional port” in 2007 as part of the port decentralization.

 Tidal range

 Due to the configuration of the Strait, the tidal range (difference in height between high and low tide) in this port is the highest in the region: 8 meters on average at Boulogne-sur-Mer (compared with 5.2 at Dunkirk).

 Port history

 Steam cargo ship and paddlewheel in the port of Boulogne (engraving published in 1920).

 This ancient Liane estuary was occupied in prehistoric times, as evidenced by the skulls of prehistoric men (Cro-Magnon, according to their 19th-century discoverers) found in the port of Boulogne.

 The port of Boulogne-sur-Mer is one of the former strategic ports of the Pas de Calais and northern France (formerly a military and fishing port), and a departure base for potential landings in France or to England from France.

 Legend has it that in the year 633 or 636, during the reign of King Dagobert, a ship without oars or sailors entered the port of Boulogne in unusually calm weather.
 According to legend, it was illuminated and contained a wooden relief Virgin Mary “of excellent carving, about three and a half feet high, holding the infant Jesus on her left arm, at the origin of a pilgrimage still alive in the 19th century”, according to Abbé Daniel Haigneré.
 Local tradition also has it that this vessel contained a relic of Christ and another of the Virgin Mary, along with a handwritten Bible, said to have been enshrined by Saint Éloy, Bishop of Noyon.
 Various illuminations, engravings, seals, etc. have alluded to this religious legend.

 In the 18th century, the port of Boulogne was a major center for maritime smuggling with England, known as smogglage or smoglage, particularly for tea, wine and brandy exports.

 It also played a role in controlling the level of the Liane, thanks to a lock that became known as the “Pont-Barrage Marguet” lock.

 In the 20th century, Boulogne gradually became an industrial and passenger port, as well as a marina, a period during which the port was affected by both world wars.
 On July 6, 1903, the President of the Republic, Émile Loubet, laid the 1st stone of the tidal basin.

 While lighthouses are tending to disappear in Europe, the Boulogne lighthouse is still in operation.